teddygroves/documentation/Data-Lake/README.md

 - External data providers
 when the data put into the data-lake we processed into tabels and organice it in the datawarehouse.

-(you can also finde a data-lake.png in this folder that will show you a digram of)
+(you can also finde a data-lake.png in this folder that will show you a digram of the data-lake struktur)

 ### datalake-sync overview
 In the data-lake repositories you will find a folder calld datalake-sync (data-lake/datalake-sync)